Franek1703/Aplikacja-do-sterowania-robotem-Fanuc/fanuc-driver/README.md

 ## Overview

-This folder contains the KAREL and LS program files that implement the Manufacturing Apps Development Kit (fanuc_remote) driver for FANUC robots.
+This folder contains the KAREL and LS program files that implement the fanuc_remote driver for FANUC robots.
 The driver enables external applications to communicate with and control FANUC robots through a TCP/IP connection, providing a high-level interface for robot control operations.

 ## Communication Protocol